Lip-CPII/SmartFashion/README.md

 ```

 It is suggested to installed the ffmpeg package for video-IO.
-_The pre-built OpenCV uses the Ubuntu 20's ffmpeg libraries, Ubuntu 18 users may see link errors when build_
+_The Ubuntu 20 pre-built OpenCV uses the Ubuntu 20's ffmpeg libraries, Ubuntu 18 should use the pre-built for Ubuntu 18 else link errors may exist during build_

 ```console
 sudo apt-get install libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libx264-dev libavresample-dev -Y